dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerflex.md

 Description: Upgrade PowerFlex CSI driver
 ---

-You can upgrade the CSI Driver for Dell EMC PowerFlex using Helm or Dell CSI Operator.
+You can upgrade the CSI Driver for Dell PowerFlex using Helm or Dell CSI Operator.

-## Update Driver from v2.0 to v2.1 using Helm
+## Update Driver from v2.1 to v2.2 using Helm
 **Steps**
-1. Run `git clone -b v2.1.0 https://github.com/dell/csi-powerflex.git` to clone the git repository and get the v2.0 driver.
+1. Run `git clone -b v2.2.0 https://github.com/dell/csi-powerflex.git` to clone the git repository and get the v2.2.0 driver.
 2. You need to create config.yaml with the configuration of your system.
    Check this section in installation documentation:  [Install the Driver](../../../installation/helm/powerflex#install-the-driver)
-   You must set the only system managed in v1.5/v2.0 driver as default in config.json in v2.1 so that the driver knows the existing volumes belong to that system.
+   You must set the only system managed in v1.5/v2.0/v2.1 driver as default in config.json in v2.2 so that the driver knows the existing volumes belong to that system.
 3. Update values file as needed.
 4. Run the `csi-install` script with the option _\-\-upgrade_ by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ./myvalues.yaml --upgrade`.